 Don’t get me wrong, traveling with kids could be a lot of fun too.
 But if you are flying with a lap child and a toddler, things are not that easy.
 Nevertheless, you can still make it work smoothly by planning ahead.

-Try to research about your destination, airline, timeline, and essentials that you must need for your kids while you are traveling.
+Try to research your destination, airline, timeline, and essentials that you must need for your kids while you are traveling.

 In general, planning for each day at your destination could be tricky with a newborn and a toddler on board.
 Try to plan the best strategy that works for you and with your kids’ schedule.
 For instance, keeping their bedtime and mealtimes into consideration – because overstimulation makes kids cranky and could potentially ruin your trip.